Rab Noakes: Later career and albums

 Noakes became the senior producer for music programmes on BBC Radio Scotland.
 He left to create the production company Neon.

 In November 2007, his album Unlimited Mileage, again with the Varaflames, was released.
-In 2012, CDs of Standing Up Again made in 2009 and Just in Case (recorded in 2007) were made available; those albums only having been available to download up until then.
+In 2012, CDs of Standing Up Again (made in 2009) and Just in Case (recorded in 2007) were made available, having only been available to download until then.

 In 2015, he released the album I'm Walking Here.
 It was his 19th solo album and many of the songs tell the story of his working life as a songwriter and performer.
 It is a double album containing 26 songs.
-The first set consists of new compositions that show his gift for melody and love of Americana, and include "Out of Your Sight", influenced by Buddy Holly, a tribute to a 1920s minstrel singer, and a poignant lament for Rafferty.
-The second album is dominated by "interpretations" (he hated the word covers) of songs from early Cliff Richard to Garbage and Beck, along with the skiffle standard "Freight Train", on which he was joined by Jimmie MacGregor, and a finely sung treatment of the traditional "The Two Sisters".
+The first set consists of new compositions that show his gift for melody and love of Americana, and includes "Out of Your Sight", influenced by Buddy Holly, a tribute to a 1920s minstrel singer, and a poignant lament for Rafferty.
+The second album is dominated by "interpretations" (he hated the word "covers") of songs from early Cliff Richard to Garbage and Beck, along with the skiffle standard "Freight Train", on which he was joined by Jimmie MacGregor, and a finely sung treatment of the traditional "The Two Sisters".

 On 20 July 2017, he appeared on the BBC quiz programme Eggheads.

 Personal life

 In 1988, he met Stephanie Pordage and they married in 1998.
 She became his muse, manager and collaborator.
-They both left the BBC to set up their own production company Neon in 1995.
+They both left the BBC to set up their own production company, Neon, in 1995.
 Pordage died from the effects of Parkinson's disease in 2021.
 Noakes was diagnosed with tonsil cancer in 2015, but treatment was effective and he was back recording The Treatment Tapes in 2016.
-He also toured in 2017 – at the Leith folk club and with a full band at Celtic Connections.
-In 2022, Noakes continued to tour and work in collaboration with other singers.
+He also toured in 2017, at the Leith folk club and with a full band at Celtic Connections.
+In 2022, he continued to tour and work in collaboration with other singers.

 Noakes died on 11 November 2022, suddenly, at the age of 75, in hospital in Glasgow.